 A waiter’s pad is cheap.
-You can get about 100 for $10.
+You can get about 100 for $10 (but you can get one for free here).
 This shows you are frugal and don’t need those fancy moleskin pads to have a good idea.

 Oh, and I just found out another reason for a waiter’s pad while I was writing this.
 Someone with alcohol on his breath, a bottle in hand, looking like he could crush me with one hand, just came up to me in the cafe I’m sitting at and asked for money.
 I held up my waiter’s pad and said, “Can I take your order?” and he said, “OH!” and he walked away.